opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 ## Release Details

-The release of Open Distro for Elasticsearch includes the following breaking changes, features, enhancements, bug fixes, infrastructure, documentation, maintenance, and refactoring updates.
+The release of Open Distro for Elasticsearch includes the following features, enhancements, bug fixes, infrastructure, documentation, maintenance, and refactoring updates.

-## BREAKING CHANGES

-### Security Kibana Plugin

-* Renamed `backend role` to `external entity` on UI and move the role mapping function to role page.
-Now you can map roles to backend_role or users on role edit page
-* Combined `security_authentication` and `security_preferences` cookie into one, because Kibana new plugin platform only support one session cookie

 ## FEATURES